 |Choose whole grains, which contain the entire grain kernel (endosperm, bran and germ) for at least half of your grains (i.e., whole wheat vs. white bread)||Serving = 1-ounce slice, ½ cup cooked (1 ounce dry) pasta, rice or cereal; 1 cup ready-to-eat cereal|

 |Both Animal and Plant||Lean||6 ½ Servings per day|

 |Choose a variety of high-quality animal (meat and seafood*) and plant (beans, legumes, unsalted nuts and seeds) proteins||For animal protein, choose lean cuts.
 Lean is defined as 3 ounces cooked (3 ½ ounces uncooked) of meat or poultry with less than 10 grams of total fat; 4 ½ grams or less of saturated fat, and less than 95 milligrams of cholesterol.||Serving = 1 egg; ¼ cup beans, peas or tofu; 1 ounce cooked lean meat, poultry or seafood; ½ oz nuts or seeds; 1 Tbsp peanut butter|

 |Lean Beef||Lean Chicken||Lean Pork/Lamb|

 *Seafood: Aim to get 15 servings of protein each week from seafood for omega-3 fatty acids, which are associated with reduced cardiac deaths among individuals with and without preexisting heart disease.
-Individuals who regularly consumer MORE than the recommended amounts of seafood should choose a mix of seafood that emphasizes choices relatively low in methyl mercury.
+Individuals who regularly consumer MORE than the recommended amounts of seafood should choose focus on options that are relatively low in methyl mercury.